DragonSenses/Curiosity/Rust/ch-11/ch11-02-running-tests.md

 - Setting the number of test threads to `1` disables parallelism, preventing interference.
 - Running tests with one thread takes longer but avoids shared state issues.

+## Showing Function Output

+### Default Output Behavior

+- By default, if a test passes, Rust’s test library captures anything printed to standard output.
+- For example, `println!` output in a passing test is not shown in the terminal; only the line indicating the test passed is displayed.
+- If a test fails, the output printed to standard output appears with the rest of the failure message.